lukeswitz/AntiHunter/README.md

 - **Dual Protocol Scanning**: WiFi-only, BLE-only, or combined WiFi+BLE modes
 - **Global Allowlist**: User configurable, applies to all scans.
 - **Logging**: Records RSSI, channel, GPS coordinates, and device names to SD card
-- **Real-time Alerts**: Immediate notifications via web interface, AH command center and mesh network.
+- **Real-time Alerts**: Immediate notifications via web interface,  command center and mesh network.

 ### 2. Triangulation/Trilateration  (Distributed)
 Triangulation coordinates multiple AntiHunter nodes across a mesh network to achieve precise location tracking of target devices.
 Each node simultaneously scans for the specified target, recording signal strength (RSSI) and GPS coordinates, syncing RTCs for precision.
 Detection data is aggregated and forwarded over mesh to the AP and command center for more advanced trilateration processing.